mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 In early screenshots, she was writing a document about mantras in Hinduism.
 It definitely had nothing to do with my project, but she was billing the work to me.

-{% assign fig_caption = 'Lizzie bills me work for time writing an article on mantras for another client' %}
+{% assign fig_caption = 'Lizzie bills me for time writing an article on mantras for another client' %}

 {% include image.html file="workdiary-2.jpg" alt="Screenshot of Lizzie R's WorkDiary history" max_width="800px" img_link="true" fig_caption=fig_caption %}